vinayak251104/energy-consumption-modelling-eia/README.md

 The dataset is sourced from the **U.S. EIA Electricity Power Operational Data API** and contains annual, aggregated power system statistics across regions, sectors, and fuel types.

+Dataset was extracted using Javascript and Data Cleaning + ML was done in Jupyter Notebook

 **Key features include:**
 - Electricity generation (MWh)
 - Fuel consumption (MMBtu)